StemVibrations/STEM/docs/tutorials.rst

 on top of an embankment with two soil layers underneath, in a 3D model.

 First the necessary packages are imported and paths are defined.
-The path to Kratos is specified in the following way (this path is described in :ref:`kratos`).
-The name of the mesh file is also specified here.
-Then necessary paths are added to the system path.
-After which the necessary packages for setting up the model are imported.
-From KratosMultiphysics, GeoMechanicsApplication is imported for this simulation.

 .. code-block:: python

-    import sys
-    import os

-    path_kratos = r"./StemKratos"
-    material_name = "MaterialParameters.json"
-    project_name = "ProjectParameters.json"
-    mesh_name = "calculate_load_on_embankment_3d.mdpa"

     input_files_dir = "line_load"
     results_dir = "output_line_load"

-    sys.path.append(os.path.join(path_kratos, "KratosGeoMechanics"))
-    sys.path.append(os.path.join(path_kratos, r"KratosGeoMechanics\libs"))

-    import KratosMultiphysics.GeoMechanicsApplication
-    from KratosMultiphysics.GeoMechanicsApplication.geomechanics_analysis import (GeoMechanicsAnalysis)

     from stem.model import Model
     from stem.soil_material import OnePhaseSoil, LinearElasticSoil, SoilMaterial, SaturatedBelowPhreaticLevelLaw